How to create a company expense policy

 An effective expense policy should provide clear guidance on how employees are expected to manage company money.
 Ultimately, an expense policy needs to be fair, coherent and clearly written to ensure all team members know what is and isn’t an appropriate use of company funds.

 Tide’s expense management feature can help you to automate and track expenses across your business.
 Our powerful tools make uploading receipts, viewing paid VAT, monitoring your transaction history, categorising your expenses and automatically sending reports to your accountant a breeze.
-To get started, open a free business current account and experience the power of organised, automated expense management that saves you time and money.
+To get started, open a free business bank account and experience the power of organised, automated expense management that saves you time and money.

 Photo by RF._.studio, published on Pexels